The Ancient Maya Ball Game

 Excerpt from Jaguar Rising (p.
 411)

-(In this scene, Fire Eyes Jaguar, the protagonist, surrenders his body to Lord K’in, the Sun god by taking a hallucinogenic drug and dawning the Sun god helmet.
+(In the following, Fire Eyes Jaguar, the protagonist, surrenders his body to Lord K’in, the Sun god by taking a hallucinogenic drug and dawning a Sun god helmet.
 His brother, Flint Axe Macaw, does likewise wearing the helmet of Chaak Ek’, god of Venus.
-The “god” with thirteen skulls (points) on the wall at the end of the game will replace their father as the Lord of Kaminaljuyu.
+In this particular game, the winner (god representative) who has thirteen human skulls set on the wall—each representing a point—at the end of the game will replace their father as the Lord of Kaminaljuyu.
 “Dark Sun” is a reference to the ball).

 AS HAD BEEN ESTABLISHED IN THE SKY—CHAAK EK’, GOD OF the morning star preceded Lord K’in, the sun god, along the White Flower Way— my brother danced onto the alleyway making quick turns, swinging his invisible axe and pounding the ground with his feet to taunt the lords of the Underworld.
 I waited for him to make a full circle, then followed behind him.
 Since Lord K’in was believed to prowl at night as a jaguar, I danced him as Red Paw had in Father’s courtyard the night after my presentation.
 I strutted, crouched and eyed Chaak Ek’ as if he were my prey.